 As a sales leader, you may find it challenging to scale your strategy and vision.
 Everyone in the sales organization needs to be laser focused on the right goals.
 This doesn’t mean micro managing them to tasks.
 It does require a focused effort to drive the right behaviors.
 To assess if your sales strategy is solid, answer the questions on page 260 of the workbook.

-It feels like you constantly have someone reprioritizing your day, week, or quarter.
-This leads to reactive behavior and effort not aligned to the strategy.
+Being a front-line sales manager in most sales organizations is chaotic.
+It feels as if someone is constantly re-prioritizing your day, week, or quarter.
+This leads to reactive behavior and effort not aligned to your sales strategy.
 You can’t have this.

 Getting a large sales team synchronized is no small task.
 A great starting point is getting your sales managers to focus on the right activities.
 Sales managers should have their own style while performing these tasks.
 They aren’t robots.
-But if they neglect these, you risk losing sales people, customers and ultimately revenue.
+But if they neglect these fundamentals, you risk losing sales people, customers and ultimately revenue.

-Some of your sales managers may think these activities aren’t there job.
-They will ask why what recruiters and learning and development are for.
+Some of your sales managers may think these activities aren’t part of their job.
+They will ask why the recruiters and learning and development aren’t taking care of those tasks.
 The answer is that they should control their own destiny.
 Relying solely on others to do business critical tasks is not acceptable.

 Your job as the head of sales is to make your team is performing consistently across your front line reps.
 If your managers are spending time chasing business then they can’t replicate themselves.
 If they are sitting in the office, they can’t coach effectively to real situations.
 When sales reps don’t feel supported, they find another place to work.
 You need a people plan to guide the development of your sales reps.

 Transform the sales manager role and ensure your vision is executed daily.
 As a guide to go deeper, download our 10th annual workbook, How to Make Your Number in 2017 and turn to the People Planning phase on pages 285 to 293 of the PDF workbook.